Remember #Microsoft #Comic #Chat? Here's How You Can Still Use It

 — Diego Castañeda (@TheGhost) February 11, 2016

-With Comic Chat, which many Internet users to this very day use to create comics and memes, you can still easily connect to an IRC server.
-Meaning: there are still plenty of people using the phenomenal Microsoft chat that is the forefather of Facebook Spaces VR and the entire social media as it is known today.
+With Comic Chat, which many internet users to this very day use to create comics and memes, you can still easily connect to an IRC server.
+There are still plenty of people using the phenomenal Microsoft chat, which is the forefather of Facebook Spaces VR and the entire social media as it is known today.

-[Featured Image by “#pdxwebdev in Microsoft Comic Chat” by Aaron Parecki is licensed under CC BY 2.0]
+[Featured Image by #pdxwebdev in Microsoft Comic Chat/Aaron Parecki/CC BY 2.0]